 Microsoft SharePoint is a great place to securely store and share documents for a department or working group.
 SharePoint provides modern data storage features including: self-service permissions management, multi-user file editing, and the ability to share documents with students, faculty, staff, and people outside of Seattle University.

-SharePoint Online is available to all Seattle University account holders through our campus Office 365 license.
+SharePoint Online is available to all Seattle University account holders through our campus Microsoft 365 license.
 To access SharePoint log on to https://portal.office.com you’re your Seattle University account.

 Seattle University departments can look to SharePoint for secure document storage, and a SharePoint document library is a direct replacement for T Drive folders.
 Every SU department should have a SharePoint site for storing department data that more than one person needs to access or data that needs to be available to a department after a person leaves the University.

 Before moving data from the T Drive to a new SharePoint site, make sure your team knows the content is moving!
-For help planning your migration, contact Matt Byers.
 Learn more about getting started with SharePoint.

 First time creating a site?
 Choose the "Team" site option.
 The default settings ensure that only people you invite to the site will be able to see the content.
 You can change almost anything after the site is created – including the site name and members/owners list – but you CANNOT change the site address.
 All members have access to all site content by default.
 Learn more about building a new Team site.